 Step One – The Brain Dump

 Write down everything you can think of that is making you feel stressed or overwhelmed.
-This might include actual tasks that you need to complete, goals that you’re working towards, and even less tangible thoughts and worries, such as feeling stressed about what the weather will do tomorrow.
-Spend no more than 3 minutes on this step.
+It might include actual tasks that you need to complete, goals that you’re working towards, and even things like worrying about what the weather will do tomorrow.
+Spend no more than 5 minutes on this step.

 Step Two – Make Four Categories